-History of Louisiana Access to RecoveryThe Access to Recovery (ATR) program was created as a Presidential initiative to provide client choice among substance abuse clinical treatment and recovery support providers, expand access to a comprehensive array of clinical treatment and recovery support options (including faith and community-based organizations), and increase substance abuse treatment capacity.
+History of Louisiana Access to RecoveryThe Access to Recovery (ATR) program was created as a Presidential initiative to provide client choice among substance use clinical treatment and recovery support providers, expand access to a comprehensive array of clinical treatment and recovery support options (including faith and community-based organizations), and increase substance use treatment capacity.

 The United States Department of Health and Human Services (HHS), Substance Abuse and Mental Health Services Administration’s (SAMHSA) Center for Substance Abuse Treatment (CSAT) awarded Louisiana its first Access to Recovery grant (ATR-I) in 2004.
 Based on the success of this three-year grant project, the State of Louisiana decided to maintain the ATR-I program and continues to fund the program today.